h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_5_5_explanation.md

 - The perceptron update rule differs from logistic regression's gradient descent update by being conditional and having a fixed update magnitude that doesn't depend on prediction confidence.
 - Perceptron convergence is typically faster for linearly separable data because it makes direct, focused updates only when needed.
 - For the given example with $x = [1, 2, 1]^T$, $y = 1$, $w = [0, 1, -1]^T$, and $\eta = 0.5$, no update is needed since the point is already correctly classified.
 - The perceptron update does not guarantee a reduction in the total number of misclassifications across all data points, though it will correct the single misclassification it's updating for.
+- Our experiments with both linearly separable and non-separable data demonstrate the strengths and limitations of the perceptron algorithm compared to logistic regression in different scenarios.